Biography (TV program): 2017 revival

+Biography.com

+In 1996, Biography launched a website called Biography.com with over 3,000 biographies of well-known people, based in Easton, Pennsylvania.
+Since 2023, Biography.com has been part of Hearst Magazines.
+Bill Strickland is the current editorial director, and Andrew Daniels is the news director.

 Hosts

 The original, early 1960s syndicated Biography was narrated by Mike Wallace, who won his first Peabody Award on the show, and launched his journalism career.
 Wallace left in 1963 to join The CBS Morning News with Mike Wallace, and later, 60 Minutes.

 Actor David Janssen hosted a short-lived 1979 revival of the show on CBS.

-Actor Peter Graves hosted Biography on A&E starting in 1987, and he was joined in 1994 by journalist Jack Perkins as an alternate host, when the show expanded from one night per week to five.In 1999, after reportedly trying without success to recruit Charlie Gibson (who was then leaving ABC's Good Morning America) to replace Graves and Perkins, A&E named journalist Harry Smith, previously with CBS's This Morning, as the primary host of Biography, although Graves and Perkins continued to have a role with the series.
+Actor Peter Graves hosted Biography on A&E starting in 1987, and he was joined in 1994 by journalist Jack Perkins as an alternate host, when the show expanded from one night per week to five.

+In 1999, after reportedly trying without success to recruit Charlie Gibson (who was then leaving ABC's Good Morning America) to replace Graves and Perkins, A&E named journalist Harry Smith, previously with CBS's This Morning, as the primary host of Biography, although Graves and Perkins continued to have a role with the series.

 Smith left in 2002 to join CBS's The Early Show, and was replaced by Neil Ross.
 Ross left in 2006, and A&E produced Biography as an unhosted show.